conradakunga/Blog/_posts/2025-04-12-using-serilog-structured-logging-in-testing-part-2-configuring-logging-destinations.md

 A couple of things to note:

 1. I am using the **preview** version.
 If you want the latest version, use `datalust/seq`.
-2. I have set the timezone to where I am to make it easier to correlate the log timestamps with my current locale.
+2. I have set the **timezone to where I am** to make it easier to correlate the log timestamps with my current locale.
+Get into the habit of doing this for your docker containers.
 You can pick yours from [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) (the TZ identifier column)
 3. I have mapped the admin interface to port `81` from the default `80` but left the logging interface to `5431`

-From the folder the `docker-compose.yaml` file is in, run the following command:
+From the folder `docker-compose.yaml` file is in, run the following command:

 ```bash
 docker-compose up -d --build